 Cultural Crossroads of Morocco Tour

-Travel to Morocco and truly meet the diverse people who make this country so exotic.
+Travel to Morocco.
 Embark on our cultural crossroads of Morocco tour.
 Visit the highlights of Marrakech, Rabat and Casablanca.
 In addition, we visit several Berber villages.
+Meet the diverse people who make this country so exotic.

 Like many North African towns, Marrakech (aka “the Red City”) is divided into two distinct parts.
 The Gueliz is the modern French-built city.
 The Medina is the Old City.

-In Marrakech visit historical monuments, the Jewish quarter and the bustling labyrinth of souks.
+Visit historical monuments, the Jewish quarter and the bustling labyrinth of souks of Marrakech.
 Stroll the festive main plaza called Jamaâ El Fna Square where we enjoy local open-air entertainment.

-Explore both Islamic and Jewish cultural sites including the mellah of Marrakech (Jewish Quarter) and the picturesque ancient Jewish city of Sefrou, which pre-dates Fes by a thousand years.
+Explore both Islamic and Jewish cultural sites.
+The mellah of Marrakech (Jewish Quarter) and the picturesque ancient Jewish city of Sefrou pre-date Fes by a thousand years.

-Mingle with the indigenous Berbers in the 14th century village of Bhalil, where the nomadic people lived in caves while searching for herbs.
+Mingle with the indigenous Berbers in the 14th century village of Bhalil.
+Here the nomadic people lived in caves while searching for herbs.

 An excursion to the green valley of the Ourika River with small red adobe Berber villages hanging on the slopes will enchant you.

-The drives offer spectacular and diverse landscapes across the cedar forests and picturesque scenery of the Middle Atlas Mountains, the Ziz Gorge, the impressive sand dunes of the Sahara Desert and the beautiful Valley of 1000 Kasbahs.
+The drives offer spectacular and diverse landscapes.
+Travel across the cedar forests, picturesque scenery of the Middle Atlas Mountains, the Ziz Gorge, the impressive sand dunes of the Sahara Desert and the beautiful Valley of 1000 Kasbahs.